RonMcKay/capacitive-soil-moisture-sensor/README.md

 * Changing out the ATmega328P and the NRF24L01 for a NRF52.
 * Incorporating a voltage booster to increase battery runtime
 * Increase water proofing of the case by adding an o-ring at the bottom of the thread
-* Improve the thread model for easier printing and shorter screw on
 * Maybe improve the battery holder for increased stability
 * Some temperature readings of the soil would be awesome, like an SMD thermistor or something similar at the tip of the sensor.